-With all that said, this was the best beach in Vietnam (from my perspective) and was truly secluded, with crystal clear water and lovely accommodations.
+With all that said, JW Marriott Emerald Bay beach was the best one in Vietnam (from my perspective) and was truly secluded, with crystal clear water and lovely accommodations.

-We did end up staying a few more nights on the most popular beach in Phu Quoc – Long Beach, but I found it to be quite dirty and over crowded – no comparison to Emerald Bay.
+We did end up staying a few more nights on the most popular beach in Phu Quoc – Long Beach, but I found it to be quite dirty and over crowded – no comparison to the Emerald Bay beach.